opencv/opencv/README.md

 ------------
 OpenCV uses the git protocol exclusively for version control, and the Github pull request mechanism for code contributions/patches.
 Before starting work on a pull request, please read the contributor's guide at <http://code.opencv.org/projects/opencv/wiki/How_to_contribute>.

-To streamline the review process, please note in particular:
+To streamline the review process, note in particular:

 * One pull request per issue,
 * Choose the right base branch,